• Skip to primary navigation

 An Apple Galette is basically an open faced apple pie that’s easy to prepare because of its freeform rustic presentation.
 A beautiful dessert with a buttery crust topped with sweetened sliced apples that's both delicious and impressive.

-A perfectly baked apple galette.My version is rustic and you don’t have to worry about layering the apples in concentric circles.
+A perfectly baked apple galette.My version of an apple galette is rustic and you don’t have to worry about layering the apples in perfect concentric circles.
 None of that here.
-The apples are plopped on top of the crust and spread out leaving just enough of an edge to be folded in.
-The more imperfect it looks, the more perfect it is.

 • Apple butter oatmeal bars